evmos/docs/docs/protocol/concepts/transactions.md

 # Transactions

 A transaction refers to an action initiated by an account which changes the state of the blockchain.
-To effectively perform the state change, every transaction needs to be broadcasted to the whole network.
+To effectively perform the state change, every transaction is broadcasted to the whole network.
 Any node can broadcast a request for a transaction to be executed on the blockchain state machine;
 after this happens, a validator will validate, execute the transaction and propagate the resulting state change to the rest of the network.

-Computation resources on the network are consumed to process every transaction.
+To process every transaction, computation resources on the network are consumed.
 Thus, the concept of "gas" arises as a reference to the computation required to process the transaction by a validator.
 Users have to pay a fee for this computation, all transactions require an associated fee.
 This fee is calculated based on the gas required to execute the transaction and the gas price.